What you should know before participating or launching an ICO

 For instance, foundations are a commonly used vehicle to conduct an ICO or manage its proceeds.

-Foundations do not have owners or shareholders, is a non-profit organization established for a purpose and not for the benefit of persons and provides for perpetuity of purpose, make it suitable for managing ICO proceeds.
+Foundations do not have owners or shareholders, is a non-profit organization established for a purpose and not for the benefit of persons and provides for the perpetuity of purpose, make it suitable for managing ICO proceeds.

 However, it might be advisable to establish a company solely for the issuance and another company for the day-to-day operations since Foundations are not ideal to engage in commercial transactions.